cocos/cocos-docs/en/getting-started/cocos2d-x-guide.md

 ## 4. Next step

 In a highly generalized way, the text above introduced some of the design ideas behind Cocos Creator and obstructions that may occur when transitioning from Cocos2d-JS.
 Not all the knowledge points are covered here.
 That's not the purpose of this document either.
 The purpose of this document is to help Cocos2d-x users learn how to use Cocos Creator more easily.
 Please continue reading the Cocos Creator User Guide, getting to learn all of the workflows and coding techniques.

----

-Continue on to read about [Project Structure](project-structure.md).